-‘Bold And The Beautiful’ Spoilers For Wednesday, May 23: Katie Pressures Wyatt, Brooke & Ridge Face Off
+‘Bold And The Beautiful’ Spoilers For Wednesday, May 23: Katie Pressures Wyatt, Brooke And Ridge Face Off

 — Bold & The Beautiful (@BandB_CBS) May 22, 2018

 As Brooke and Ridge tear into each other, it remains to be seen if their marriage can survive their feud.
 As far as Katie and Wyatt are concerned, Bold and the Beautiful spoilers suggest that Katie’s deviousness is only pushing Wyatt further away.

-To see how these relationships unfold, tune into Bold and the Beautiful every weekday on CBS.
+To see how these relationships unfold, tune in to Bold and the Beautiful every weekday on CBS.

 What’s a Logan wedding without a little drama?
 Get excited for #BoldandBeautiful this week! ???? pic.twitter.com/FqCf0nBOkJ